Ernest Thompson Seton made Greenwich, Connecticut, his home for approximately thirty years, until he relocated to Santa Fe.

 He called his first home in the Cos Cob area of Greenwich Wyndygoul.
 It was on this estate that the concept of the Woodcraft Indians took shape.

 Wyndygoul is now a part of Pomerance Park.
-You can walk the grounds of the hime.
+You can walk the grounds of the home.
 The home is not still standing, but its walls have been preserved as a memorial to Seton.
-There s a plaque comemoratuing Wyndygouul and Seton in the park.
-You can also see several features prominent in some of Seton’s writings about his home, including the lake and Standing Rock.
+There is a plaque comemorating Wyndygouul and Seton in the park.
+You can also see several features prominent in some of Seton’s writings about his home, including the lake and Medicine Rock.

-Seton sold the property in 192_.
-The new owner was the father of writer Barbara Tuchman who is said to have written her classic work about World War I, The Winds of August, at Wyndygoul.
+Seton sold the property in 1913.
+The new owner was financier Maurice Wertheim, who was the father of writer Barbara Tuchman who is said to have written her classic work about World War I, The Winds of August, at Wyndygoul.

-In Greenwich today, you can visit Pomerance Park and see Wyndygoul, Standing Rock and several plaques commemorating Seton’s life and work.
+In Greenwich today, you can visit Pomerance Park and see Wyndygoul, Medicine Rock and several plaques commemorating Seton’s life and work.
+You can look at the lake that Seton built.
+The remaining walls of Wyndygoul have been preseved as a memorial – eerily similar to thev Seton Castle walls in Santa Fe.